kafee651/open-patient-in-epic-with-create/README.md

 ![](/images/Image1.png)
-<h1>A-HLS Open Patient in Epic Documentation </h1>
+<h1>A-HLS Open / Create Patient in Epic Documentation </h1>

 <h2>Overview</h2>

-The Open Patient in Epic Accelerator enables the user to open a patient’s record in the Epic EHR system from an OmniScript component in Health Cloud, with user-specified context (e.g., Scheduling, Refill).
+The Open / Create Patient in Epic Accelerator enables the user to create a patient in Epic and then open the patient’s record in the Epic EHR system from an OmniScript component in Health Cloud, with user-specified context (e.g., Scheduling, Refill).

+Customers should have the Patient Search R4 and Patient Create R4 FHIR APIs enabled.
 The Accelerator pre-populates parameters and the url suffix for the Epic API “Receive Communication” as documented here on open.epic.com (http://open.epic.com/): https://open.epic.com/Operational/ContactCenter.

 The Accelerator gives the user a choice of context for which to view the patient in Epic.
 By default, the contexts included are: